Gerosullivan/Pangur/context/spec.md

 - Game screen: Existing board + panels.
 Restart keeps the currently selected mode.
 - Scoreboard: Runs append to a local list (max 10) with fields `{ modeId, result (win/loss), wave, grainLoss, catsLost, reason, timestamp }`, shown on the start screen.
 Copy/Clear controls manage it client-side only.
 - Settings: Simple mute toggle and music volume slider persisted locally; apply to background music when added.
+- Scoring (prototype): Only awarded on a win.
+Score factors in finishing wave (fewer waves is better via an inverse weight), grain saved (32 - grain loss), and a small bonus per cat at full health.
+Cat death is an instant loss with no score.
+Scoreboard entries store score + finish wave as vanity metrics.

 ## 2. Starting State